April 7, 2021

-Your machine's diesel engine is likely the most expensive item to replace, as well as the biggest driver of your parts and labor costs over the service lifetime.
+Your machine's diesel engine is likely the most expensive item to replace, as well as the biggest driver of your parts and labor costs over the service life.
 Engines are very complicated, have hundreds of moving parts, receive a lot of wear and tear, and are exposed to extreme fluctuations.

 When you think about it, an engine is a device that transforms diesel explosions into controlled mechanical force and energy.
 This is not easy — it requires exposure to high temperatures and pressure, countless moving pieces and a range of fluids.

 Moving pieces cause friction, and friction over time wears down parts.
 These parts need to be replaced at regular service intervals determined by use and time.
 In addition, the fluids that help these parts function (such as oil, coolant, etc) need to be replaced and monitored.
 It is important to keep your engine healthy and in proper working condition.
-Engine service is similar to the age old saying "A stitch in time saves nine".
+Engine service is similar to the age-old saying "A stitch in time saves nine".

 Most diesel engines systems include:

-Fuel system routes diesel from the fuel tank to the engine cylinders to produce the combustion and release energy in the stored as carbon (diesel fuel).
+Fuel system routes diesel from the fuel tank to the engine cylinders to produce the combustion and release energy the stored as carbon (diesel fuel).
 The fuel generally flows through multiple stages: fuel tank ➜ water separator ➜ feed pump ➜ filter ➜ injection pump ➜ injector nozzle ➜ cylinder.

-Water, sediment and impurities can be present in the fuel and fuel tank — these imperfections can wreck havoc on your diesel engine if they make their way past filters and into the injector and cylinder.
+Water, sediment and impurities can be present in the fuel and fuel tank — these imperfections can wreak havoc on your diesel engine if they make their way past filters and into the injector and cylinder.

 Using a fuel stabilizer helps prevent fuel from gelling in cold temperatures.
 Also, it adds additional lubricants to the fuel to help the entire system function better.
-New low-emission regulations reduced the amount of natural lubricants in the fuel system (i.e. sulfur), so the need for added lubricants is higher than it had been in the past.
+New low-emission regulations reduced the number of natural lubricants in the fuel system (i.e. sulfur), so the need for added lubricants is higher than it had been in the past.

 The fuel filter must be checked regularly, and cleaned if sediment builds up.
 Check for the presence of water — condensation from natural weather fluctuations can cause a buildup of water in your fuel tank.
 Water can cause serious damage to your injector system if it makes it past the water separator.

 Lubrication system helps reduce the friction of moving parts and prevent wear and tear.
 Think about chalk on a chalkboard — as you write a little bit of the chalk rubs off onto the chalkboard until the chalk stick finally disappears.
 This phenomenon happens due to friction.
-If you were make your chalk wet with water or oil, it would not write anything because the lubricant is doing its job of separating the two hard components (chalk and chalkboard).
+If you were to make your chalk wet with water or oil, it would not write anything because the lubricant is doing its job of separating the two hard components (chalk and chalkboard).

 Lubricants help separate your engine components (typically made of metal, rubber, etc) from each other and help them move and glide without wearing each other down.

 The most important and well-known lubricant is oil.
-Oil is stored in its own tank, and pumped through a strainer and filter.
-It makes its way to the main gallery, and then flows to the main bearings.
+Oil is stored in its own tank and pumped through a strainer and filter.
+It makes its way to the main gallery and then flows to the main bearings.
 After it lubricates the main bearings it makes its way to a hole to the pin.
 It then travels to the piston pin and lubricates the piston rings.

 Cooling system helps transfer heat energy produced by the internal combustion process.
-Cooling mediums are typically a fluid or air.
+Cooling mediums are typically fluid or air.
 Fluids have the ability to absorb more heat energy.
 The cooling medium absorbs heat in one area, then travels to a lower temperature area to dissipate the heat.
 A cooling system is required to cool oil and the engine parts.